theoopsguy/decideNow/README.md

 ### Web Sockets authorization
 To authorize the socket connection requests and to ensure that the event emitted is only visible to the participants of a poll, we have multiple approaches:
+1. Using guards for gateways in NestJS.
+Problem with this is that the we cannot guard against a websocket without actually making a connection to our server via a Guard.

-1. In the socketIOAdapter, add an allowRequest method which will do the validations.
+2. In the socketIOAdapter, add an allowRequest method which will do the validations.
 The problems with this approach are:

 - Limited Context: Since the allowRequest method only receives a raw web sockets request coming in as HTTP before the WebSocket connection is established, it lacks context about the user or the specific WebSocket connection being requested.
 This limitation makes it challenging to perform user-specific authorization checks or enforce fine-grained access control.

 - Inability to Access Socket or Client: As mentioned, the allowRequest method doesn't have access to the WebSocket connection or the client object, which are typically necessary for performing authorization and filtering events based on participants.
 Without access to these objects, it's challenging to enforce rules specific to individual connections or clients.

-2. Using a middleware - Utilizing middleware functions provided by Socket.IO to handle authorization and validation logic.
+3. Using a middleware - Utilizing middleware functions provided by Socket.IO to handle authorization and validation logic.
 Middleware can intercept incoming WebSocket events and perform checks before they reach the event handlers, providing more flexibility and context.
 Let's use this approach.